StableBet

 The Rich Ricci double

 When Lossiemouth won on Tuesday and Gaelic Warrior won on Friday, Rich Ricci became the first owner in Cheltenham history to win both the Champion Hurdle and the Gold Cup in the same season.
-It's a record that may stand for decades — the two races attract different types of horse, and finding one owner with a genuine contender in both in the same year is rare enough.
+It's a record that may stand for decades, the two races attract different types of horse, and finding one owner with a genuine contender in both in the same year is rare enough.
 Winning them both is something else entirely.

-Betting verdict: Gold Cup day rewarded the ante-post players who backed Gaelic Warrior early — he had been available at bigger prices before drifting to 11/4 joint-favourite on the day.
+Betting verdict: Gold Cup day rewarded the ante-post players who backed Gaelic Warrior early.
+He had been available at bigger prices before drifting to 11/4 joint-favourite on the day.
 The eight-length margin exceeded most expectations.

 Key themes from the 2026 Festival